Iona Nunnery: History

-The nunnery was founded after the establishment of the Benedictine monastery, founded by Raghnall mac Somhairle in 1203.
+The nunnery was founded after the establishment of the Benedictine monastery, founded by Ragnall mac Somairle in 1203.
 Raghnall's sister, Bethóc, became the first prioress.
-This was one of the three Augustinian monasteries of women in Scotland, St. Leonards Nunnery located at Perth and Teampull na Trionaid at Carinish in North Uist being the other two.
+This was one of the three Augustinian monasteries of women in Scotland, St Leonard's Nunnery at Perth and Teampull na Trionaid at Carinish in North Uist being the other two.

 In the Abbey museum of the nearby Iona Abbey, the top half of a headstone of Anna MacLean, a prioress of the monastery of nuns who died in 1543, is on display.

 Restoration work on the nunnery occurred in 1923 and 1993.